 - Abortion care: We train providers in offering safe abortion services that meet local legal requirements and support countries to ensure that all WHO-recommended methods of abortion are in national protocols and guidelines.
 These include:

 - Post-abortion care: We ensure providers have the skills and supplies necessary to provide life-saving post-abortion care in cases of incomplete abortion or miscarriage.

-- Post-abortion contraception: We ensure that women are fully informed of their contraceptive options post abortion and are able to get the method they want immediately or as soon as is medically advised.
+- Post-abortion contraception counseling and services: We ensure that women are fully informed of their contraceptive options post-abortion and are able to get the method they want immediately or as soon as is medically advised.